bondarenkoi07/REST_API_example/README.md

 ## Tests

-Several testing were of app units using standart Go `testing` (search files in test/Test directories) and with [Postman](https://www.postman.com/) app.
+Several testing of app units using standart Go `testing` (search files in test/Test directories) and with [Postman](https://www.postman.com/) app were carried out.